emilyjryan/project-4/readme.md

 I'm waiting on these because I'd love some feedback on my preliminary pitch first before I dive into creating routing charts and database models.

 ## MVP
-* users can create an account with username and password, login and logout features
+* Users can create an account with username and password
+* Users can log in and out of their account
-* users can add new tasks to their database
+* Users can add new tasks to their database
-* users can see a list of their 'to-do' tasks
+* Users can see a list of their 'to-do' tasks with the ability to check off a task as completed
-* users can delete a to do task

 ## Stretch goals
+* Users can delete a to-do task
 * Emotion finder functionality
-* Calming environment with +create new environment element
+* Calming environment functionality with the ability to create a new environment element
-* Styling
+* Animations instead of static images for background choices for environments
+* Fun, colorful, calming styling